IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 	- public hall: room with large circular skylight, vines planted on the second floor balcony. finches, a heron.
 Restricted area
 - Guards around antechamber recognize sparrow, hawk, or any of the court masks
-- Magical mynah asks for passphrase (sellwen, incarnum, threelet) in a lift? antechamber?
+- Magical mynah asks for passphrase (sellwen, incarnum, threelet) in antechamber
 	- stats: detention drone? maybe modify to be less offensive, more capturing
 	- passphrase rotates every few days, disseminated by Vulture to lower public servants
 	- Incorrect password > mynah raises alarm, tons of guards come running
 	- raven is able to provide passcode
-- Accounting floor - sparrows work on all the bureaucracy.
-Accosted by a manager about delayed reports.
+- First floor: functionary sparrows work on all the bureaucracy.
+	- Accosted by a manager about delayed reports.
+A sparrow working late into the night
 	- difficulties in getting out with all the papers
+- Second floor: more offices, armory. security and city guard. small high windows, moonlight stream in.
-- Offices for all the court, locked doors.
+- Third floor: Offices for all the court, locked doors.
 Alarms trigger guards.
 Also roll for random chance of sparrow or hawk passing thru
 	- Owl, Raven - arcane lock, alarm
 	- Macaw, Kingfisher - arcane lock
 	- Gyrfalcon - arcane lock, soldier
-- Jailcells - Eledeia, Gyrfalcon's body held in stasis Clues
+- Basement: Eledeia, Gyrfalcon's body held in stasis
+	- Permanent guard post
+Clues
+- Owl's office
+	- [x] maintenance and priest schedules for the reservoirs
+	- [x] Found Zora Courier.
+Tailed her meeting with Myla at the featherweight.
+Eledeia stewardess admitted she visited Eledeia often; she was not to tell anyone about it.
-- [ ] Owl holds all the old exam scrolls, including gyrfalcon's
+	- [x] holds all the old exam scrolls, including gyrfalcon's (recently flipped thru. cramped handwriting)
+	- [x] correspondence to Giltstern: I would appreciate you (and other traders) limiting the number of Felichian missionaries you charter to the Isle.
+I understand your flagship has a company of 250 sailors that require a stone's worth of libations per day, but work that takes them inland can be as easily handled by those automata you've purchased.
+I would hope you could order these changes by ruler's desire.
-- [ ] Owl took one of Gandras' letters from Orin from his office
+	- [x] took one of Gandras' letters from Orin from his office
+- Raven's office
+	- [ ] slipped into mailbox:
-- [ ] Macaw's office: Macaw left some of Gandras' letters at office for buying up land
+- Macaw's office
+	- [x] Packet of files regarding saltwood taxation, returned to Macaw from Owl.
+He forgot it in a meeting room.
+Some correspondence.
+In an unmarked envelope:
+		- [x] In a blocky, cramped hand: Mister Dol: thank you for the offer, but I have no interest in selling my property.
+I wish you luck in expanding your saltwood groves elsewhere.
+Orin Skymark.
+- Gyrfalcon's office
+	- [ ] correspondence to Giltstern:  I'll warn you again to keep your hired muscle off of the columns; and for that matter, they shouldn't be on civilian-use docks either.
+I will be at the picket line starting tomorrow morning.
+Don't think of trying anything.
-- [ ] Gyrfalcon's office: recent guard schedule was shifted around the reservoirs so that there were gaps - orders given to diff units under the guise of gyrfalcon's words.
+	- [ ] recent guard schedule was shifted around the reservoirs so that there were gaps - orders given to diff units under the guise of gyrfalcon's words.
 Gyrfalcon fixed it but wasn't sure how the orders got mixed up
+	- [ ] Asked Raven for records on past Fray tides - the only historical fray attack where a tide (fog) did not also roll in was the attack that killed Vapor
+	- [x] Records on Lt Corinsson.
+Distinguished among the ranks for being a very good shot with a longbow.
+Son of air elemental known as Corin.
+Godfather Tensorat, who was friends with Corin before they both disappeared 90 yr ago.
 #### The Featherweight
 - Kite and kite supplies store, owned by Myla Stonecutter
 - Description: Last building in a row of crowded tenements.
 The top floor of a round tower set on an elevated promontory.
 Good quality stonework.
 Balconies, large viewing windows where people spectate and gamble on kite duels.